delphic/vorld-decay/docs/design.md

 ### Stretch Goals
 Environmental hazards beyond drops
 Enemies and Basic Combat
+  This pretty much requires having a server side game loop, which we're a little concerned about doing due to performance concerns.
+  Might be fun to try, but we should keep an eye on VPS performance if / when we deploy it.

 ## Environment Generation
 We want loops in the environment but they're quite hard to actually generate, so